Low-Dimensional Reduction Theory for Populations of Globally Coupled Phase Oscillators with Multiharmonic Coupling: A Method Based on OPUC Theory: Derivation of the ODE for the Verblunsky coefficients

-\suppsection{Derivation of the ODE for the Verblunsky coefficients} We now derive the ODE for the Verblunsky coefficients.
+We now derive the ODE for the Verblunsky coefficients.
 The monic orthogonal polynomials and the Verblunsky coefficients can be expressed in terms of the moments by the following Heine formulas [1]:

 Here, $D_n$ is the determinant $D_n=\det(T_n)$ of the Toeplitz matrix $T_n$ defined by

 Note that, as a property of Toeplitz matrices, $D_n > 0$ holds whenever $\rho(\theta,t)d\theta$ is a nontrivial measure.
 The quantity $\hat{D}_n$ is the determinant $\hat{D}_n = \det(\hat{T}_n)$ of the shifted Toeplitz matrix $\hat{T}_n = (Z_{-j+k+1})_{0 \le j,k \le n}$.